hernad/harbour/CLIPPER-STOCKHOLM-SYNDROME.md

 In practice, as a programmer, I really don't care about Clipper compatibility.
 So I have reached  so much clarity removing these switches:
 HB_COMPAT_C53 - always on, HB_CLP_STRICT - always off, HB_CLP_UNDOC - always on.

 Clipper is dead.
 We are harbour community.
-We should ask ourselves what we shoud make with harbour and harbour only.
+We should ask ourselves what we can make with harbour and harbour only.